dbbray99/GCD_Course_proj/README.md

 Once all files have been loaded, rbind is used to combine the data into three areas, subject, activity and results.
 Appropriate activity names are merged and a series of actions are performed to create more meaningful column names before all data sets are combined.

 A data subset is created for columns releated to mean and standard deviation.
-This reduces to the number of columns from the originla 561 to 66, two additonal columns for activity and subject are created making a final data set with 68 columns.
+This reduces to the number of columns from the original 561 down to 66, two additonal columns for activity and subject are created making a final data set with 68 columns.

 The final step sees the data summarized by the average (mean) for each of the subset columns by "activity" and "subject".
-This creates an output file where each row represets an activity (6) for each subject (30) across the selected feature columns (mean and std).
+This creates an output file where each row represets an activity (6) for each subject (30) across the selected "feature" columns (mean and std).

 ## Data Dictionary
-A details that describes the variables, the data, and the transformations used to clean up the data is provided in the file CodeBook.md.
+Information that describes the variables, the data, and the transformations used to clean up the data is provided in the file CodeBook.md.